 The original bridge at Motor was a high-sided wooden structure built in 1868.
 According to John Thompson’s request for bids, the bridge had three 54 foot spans 16 feet wide.
 The north and south end had a 15 foot approach made of timber and plank.
 The three spans were Howe Truss and the 5 or 6 foot high wooden sides were simply added to enclose the trusses.

-The Pin Connected Pratt Through Truss steal bridge currently at Motor was built in 1895.
+A Pin Connected Pratt Through Truss steal bridge was built at Motor in 1895.
 The bridge had two 95 foot spans with a 16 foot wide wood deck.
 In June of 1991 flood waters destroyed the south span.
 The span was not replaced due to low traffic counts and the historic nature of the bridge.
+The north span was then destroyed by the flood of 2008.